Colt M1878: Variants

 In 1902, 4,600 Model 1878 revolvers were produced for a U.S. Army contract.
-They were intended to equip the Philippine Constabulary under Brigadier General Henry T. Allen in the Philippine Insurrection.
-These revolvers had 6-inch barrels, hard rubber grips, and were chambered for the .45 Colt round.
-They had strengthened mainsprings and longer triggers to give the user more leverage, resulting in larger trigger guards.
-The strengthened mainspring was necessary to fire the .45 Government rounds which had a less sensitive primer compared to the civilian .45 LC ammunition.
-Many people have incorrectly assumed that this was to allow the revolver to be operated while wearing gloves, so "Alaskan Model" is a misnomer.
-These revolvers are unofficially designated the Model 1902 (M1902).
+They were intended to equip the Philippine Constabulary under Brigadier General Henry T. Allen during the Philippine–American War (1899–1902).
+These revolvers had 6-inch barrels, hard rubber grips, and were chambered for the .45 Colt cartridge.
+They also had strengthened mainsprings and lengthened the triggers to give the user more leverage, thus giving a more reliable and consistent trigger pull.
+This is the primary reason for the enlarged trigger guards.
+The strengthened mainspring was necessary to fire the .45 Colt Government rounds which had a less sensitive primer compared to the civilian .45 Colt ammunition.
+Many people have incorrectly assumed that this was to allow the revolver to be operated while wearing gloves in cold weather.
+That means that the "Alaskan Model" is a misnomer.These revolvers are also unofficially designated the Colt 1902 Philippine Model (Colt M1902).